KVDO-TV

-KVDO-TV was a television station broadcasting on channel 3 in Salem, Oregon, United States, that operated between 1970 and 1983.
+KVDO-TV (channel 3) was a television station in Salem, Oregon, United States, which operated from 1970 to 1983.
 Originally intended as a local independent station serving the Willamette Valley, financial considerations resulted in a contested sale to Liberty Television, owner of KEZI in Eugene, Oregon, in 1972.
-However, for media concentration reasons, the Federal Communications Commission ordered KVDO-TV sold within three years.
+However, for media concentration reasons, the Federal Communications Commission (FCC) ordered KVDO-TV sold within three years.
 As a result, the Oregon Educational and Public Broadcasting Service (OEPBS) acquired KVDO-TV in 1976, resulting in a station that often—and controversially—duplicated OEPBS's transmitters at Portland and Corvallis.

 In 1981, OEPBS applied to move channel 3, and KVDO-TV, from Salem to Bend, which at the time did not have public television service.
 The move was made in 1983, and the station was renamed KOAB-TV.

 History of channel 3 in Salem

-Channel 3 was allocated to Salem in 1952 when the Federal Communications Commission lifted the freeze on new television stations and reorganized many channel assignments.
+Channel 3 was allocated to Salem in 1952 when the Federal Communications Commission (FCC) lifted the freeze on new television stations and reorganized many channel assignments.
 Two construction permits were awarded for the channel—neither built—before the KVDO-TV construction permit was awarded in 1969.